tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 # Hardware-Software Requirements

+At time of writing, training only works on Linux. (macOS almost works; it requires minor hacks to the shell scripts to account for the older version of `bash` it provides and differences in `mktemp`.)
+Windows is unknown, but would need msys or Cygwin.

-At time of writing, training only works on Linux?
-Windows yet?
-As for running Tesseract 4.00, it is useful, but not essential to have a multi-core (4 is good) machine, with OpenMP and Intel Intrinsics support for SSE/AVX extensions.
+As for running Tesseract 4.0.0, it is useful, but not essential to have a multi-core (4 is good) machine, with OpenMP and Intel Intrinsics support for SSE/AVX extensions.
 Basically it will still run on anything with enough memory, but the higher-end your processor is, the faster it will go.
 No GPU is needed.
 (No support.)
 Memory